-Occupational Therapy Doctorate - O.T.D.
+Occupational Therapy Doctorate - OTD

 The entry-level Occupational Therapy Doctorate degree program is for students with an earned baccalaureate degree, who have completed explicit prerequisites, to enter the profession of occupational therapy.
 Students receive an entry-level practice degree at the clinical doctoral level.
 The doctoral degree in the profession includes extensive education and training in normal development, structure, function and impairments in body systems and body functions, and participation problems, concerns and solutions.
 There is also work focused on advanced practice including clinical reasoning, occupational therapy theory, evidence-based practice, research, and advocacy and leadership.
 Graduates are prepared to work with individuals, groups, communities and populations to implement programs inclusive of occupational therapy services.
 Inter- and intra-professional education and practice models are emphasized.
-The culminating project is the degree outcome.
+The culminating project is the doctoral capstone and experience.

 Upon completion of the program, graduates are expected to: